castrovinicius09/Sale.API/README.md

 `READ CAREFULLY`

-## Instructions
-**The test below will have up to 7 calendar days to be delivered from the date of receipt of this manual.**

-- The code must be versioned in a public Github repository and a link must be sent for evaluation once completed
-- Upload this template to your repository and start working from it
-- Read the instructions carefully and make sure all requirements are being addressed
-- The repository must provide instructions on how to configure, execute and test the project
-- Documentation and overall organization will also be taken into consideration

 ## Use Case
 **You are a developer on the DeveloperStore team.
 Now we need to implement the API prototypes.**